-The Sustainable Packaging Coalition® has announced the release of a first-of-its-kind Design For Recycled Content Guide (recycledcontent.org) aimed at helping all companies make decisions around using recycled content in packaging.
+The Sustainable Packaging Coalition® created the Design For Recycled Content Guide to help companies make decisions around using recycled content in packaging.

-As more brands are seeking opportunities to incorporate more recycled content in their packaging, the Guide seeks to offer specific and practical guidance on topics such as supply and demand, performance, processing, aesthetics, design, and cost of all different material types.
+As more brands are seeking opportunities to incorporate more recycled content in their packaging, the Design for Recycled Content Guide seeks to offer specific and practical guidance on topics such as supply and demand, performance, processing, aesthetics, design, and cost of all different material types.
 It also dispels myths about using recycled content, but pragmatically acknowledges existing challenges in order to identify future solutions.

 Packaging material types included in the guide include:

 - High-Density Polyethylene (HDPE)

 - Polypropylene (PP)

 Throughout 2018, Sustainable Packaging Coalition conducted interviews with a variety of industry professionals, from material manufacturers, packaging converters, brand owners, and retailers.
 Their insights and commentary are included in this Guide to shed light on what they are seeing happening in this quickly evolving field within sustainable packaging.